 Welcome to the Principles and Design of IoT Systems (PDIoT) course!

-You will experience the different facets of designing and implementing a complex IoT system, from specification to demonstration of a prototype, over the course of 10 weeks.
+You will experience the different facets of designing and implementing a complex IoT system, from specification to demonstration of a prototype, over the course of 10 weeks (Coursework 3).
 Working in small groups, you will produce a real-time human activity recognition system, using wireless Inertial Motion Unit (IMU) sensors and machine learning techniques.

-The practical work will be complemented by knowledge gained through personal research on foundational topics in Internet of Things and distilled in a 3,000-word essay.
+The practical work will be complemented by knowledge gained through personal research on foundational topics in Internet of Things and distilled in a 3,000-word essay (Coursework 2).

-Each student will also collect labelled motion data, for a set of prescribed physical activities.
-This will contribute towards a common dataset, to be used for training and testing their implementation.
+Each student will also collect labelled motion data, for a set of prescribed physical and breathing activities.
+This will contribute towards a common dataset, to be used for training and testing their implementation (Coursework 1).

 Each group will be provided with the following hardware: